 |SOC 2168||Economic Sociology|

 |SOC 2173||Social Movements|

 |SOC 2175||Sociology of Sex and Gender|

 *If a grade below C- is earned in ORSC 1109, the course must be repeated.
 Credit for the repetition will not count toward the degree.

 In addition to the University General Education Requirement, undergraduate students in Columbian College must complete a further, College-specific general education curriculum—Perspective, Analysis, Communication (G-PAC) as well as the course CCAS 1001 First-Year Experience.
 Together with the University General Education Requirement, G-PAC engages students in active intellectual inquiry across the liberal arts.
 Students achieve a set of learning outcomes that enhance their analytical skills, develop their communication competencies, and invite them to participate as responsible citizens who are attentive to issues of culture, diversity, and privilege.

 Coursework for the University General Education Requirement is distributed as follows:

-In addition to the general requirements stated under University Regulations, in order to be considered for graduation with Special Honors, students must submit an application to the department before the beginning of their senior year, take a graduate-level seminar with permission of the department, complete an independent study project in ORSC 4195 Independent Study with a minimum grade of A−, and have a grade-point average of 3.5 for courses required for the major.
+In addition to the general requirements stated under University Regulations, in order to be considered for graduation with Special Honors, students must have a minimum grade-point average of 3.5 in courses required for the major, earn a minimum grade of A- in ORSC 4197W Senior Research Seminar, and take a graduate-level seminar with permission of the department or complete an independent study project in ORSC 4195 Independent Study with a minimum grade of A−.